webexpress-framework/WebExpress.WebUI/docs/js/toolbar.md

 - **Buttons (`.wx-toolbar-button`)**: These are the primary interactive elements.
 They can be used to trigger actions and can be flexibly displayed with an icon, text, or both.
 - **Separators (`.wx-toolbar-separator`)**: These provide visual structure and help to organize related buttons into groups.
 - **Dropdown Buttons (`.wx-toolbar-dropdown`)**: These buttons open a submenu that can contain further actions or links.
 The `DropdownCtrl` control is used internally to implement this functionality.
-- **Comboboxes (`.wx-toolbar-combobox`)**: These create a dropdown menu from which the user can select one of several predefined options.
+- **Comboboxes (`.wx-toolbar-combo`)**: These create a dropdown menu from which the user can select one of several predefined options.
-- **Text Items (`.wx-toolbar-text`)**: These allow for the display of static, non-interactive text within the toolbar, for instance, for labels or status indicators.
+- **Text Items (`.wx-toolbar-label`)**: These allow for the display of static, non-interactive text within the toolbar, for instance, for labels or status indicators.
 - **"More" Menu (`.wx-toolbar-more`)**: A special dropdown menu that is automatically placed at the right edge of the toolbar and is identified by a "…" symbol.
 It is intended to hold less frequently used actions.

 ## Settings